-Companionship and friendship in good taste is encouraged.
-However, public displays of affection between students is unacceptable and may necessitate further action by the administration.
+Public displays of affection between students are unacceptable and may necessitate further action by the administration.
 Staff-student relationships are strictly prohibited.
+(District Policy GBEBB)

 Suspensions

 On-campus suspension is directed toward eliminating inappropriate behavior and may be used as an alternative to off-campus suspension.
 On-campus suspension allows the student to attend school in a separate place on campus where the educational program may be continued.
 Placement is from one (1) to nine (9) days, depending upon the offense.